Discover our NorCal Diabetes Challenge.Enrollment open until January 30th

-Repeating it again: the likelihood of having diabetes and diabetes-related cardiovascular comorbidities increased with BMI regardless of physical activity and increased with physical inactivity regardless of BMI.
+This is important, the likelihood of having diabetes and diabetes-related cardiovascular comorbidities increase with BMI regardless of physical activity and increased with physical inactivity regardless of BMI.
 A healthy weight does not mean you don’t need to exercise.

 Oral health complications can be evidence of long-standing, poorly controlled blood glucose levels.